Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.22 - Version 9.2

-- Add Shift + Clic to change active day even if the related option is disabled.
+- Add Shift + Click to change active day even if the related option is disabled.
 - Improve visual month to display active day before month name.
 - Improve alert box for big calendar generation to disable option to ask confirmation.
 - Improve web links menus to display those in the current language to the top.